-Students in the program are responsible for paying on-campus graduate tuition and fees as set by the University.
+Full-time, on-campus students in the program are responsible for paying on-campus graduate tuition and fees.
+Part-time distance education students are responsible for paying the appstate-online tuition and fees.
 Costs are very low for North Carolina residents (http://studentaccounts.appstate.edu/tuition-and-fees/).

 Teaching assistantships ranging from $9,000-$12,000 are available to full-time students.
 Applicants with complete applications for admission will be automatically considered for department assistantships if their applications are submitted by September 30 for Spring admission and March 30 for Fall admission.
 Note that TAs are responsible for paying tuition and fees.